Optimal Inference of the Mean Outcome under Optimal Treatment Regime: Efficiency Optimality

 \subsection{Efficiency Optimality}

-Under the same assumptions of Theorem \ref{ef-opt}, Theorem \ref{opt-ralu} derives the variance lower bound of the proposed robust asymptotically linear unbiased class $\mathcal{T}_{RL}$ and shows that the proposed adaptive smoothing estimator $\widehat{V}_{as}$ achieves the variance lower bound of $\mathcal{T}_{RL}$. \begin{theorem}[Efficiency Optimality of $\widehat{V}_{as}$] Under the same assumptions of Theorem \ref{ef-opt}, we have
+Under the same assumptions of Theorem \ref{ef-opt} and some mild conditions, Theorem \ref{opt-ralu} derives the variance lower bound of the proposed robust asymptotically linear unbiased class $\mathcal{T}_{RL}$ and shows that the proposed adaptive smoothing estimator $\widehat{V}_{as}$ achieves the variance lower bound of $\mathcal{T}_{RL}$. {The correct specification of the working models in Theorem \ref{opt-ralu} is analogous to the requirement in classical semiparametric efficiency bounds that all nuisance functions need to be correctly specified in the Convolution Theorem \citep{bickel1993efficient}.
+This is mainly because under misspecification, inference validity is not guaranteed in general and optimizing efficiency without validity is not meaningful \citep{tsiatis2006semiparametric}.}